emmy-codes/Star-Trek-Museum/README.md

 Thank you to my classmates on Slack for assisting me when I had questions regarding HTML tags, how to export wireframes in Balsamiq, and overall feedback on my page. <3

+Thankyou to my friends and family for testing my site for me!

 ## Retro Reflections

 In my [New Users](#new-users) section I planned to add image buttons beneath the text.